anglessteven/Lunch-Hackers/README.md

 We go through our solutions one by one for the group to explain and hopefully propagate knowledge.

 # Get Started
-1. Send your existing username to *@steven.angles* has your username so he can add you to the repo.
+1. Send your github username to *@steven.angles* so he can add you to the repo.

 1. The directory structure should be fairly self explanatory — challenge/author/code